ItsSnirLevi/SimplCalc/README.md

 ## SimpleCalc Interpreter

 The SimpleCalc Interpreter is a Python program designed to interpret and execute scripts written in the SimpleCalc language.
-SimpleCalc is a simple scripting language with support for basic arithmetic operations, variable assignment, conditionals, loops, and printing.
+SimpleCalc is a simple scripting language with support for basic prefix arithmetic operations, variable assignment, conditionals, loops, and printing.

 ### Features